defagos/CoconutKit/README.markdown

 There are some requirements when contributing, though:

 * Code style guidelines are not formalized anywhere, but try to stay as close as possible to the style I use.
 This saves me some work when merging pull requests.
 IMHO, having a consistent way of organizing and writing source code makes it easier to read, write and maintain
-* Read my [article about the memory management techniques](http://subjective-objective-c.blogspot.com/2011/04/use-objective-c-properties-to-manage.html) I use, and apply the same rules
-* Do not use ARC
+* Use ARC
 * Use of private APIs is strictly forbidden (except if the private method calls never make it into released binaries.
 You can still call private APIs to implement helpful debugging features, for example)
-* Development and demo projects should be updated.
-Both are almost the same, except that the demo project uses the library in its binary form.
-New components should be written using the development project, so that an example with good code coverage is automatically available when your new component is ready.
-The demo project should then be updated accordingly
+* New components should be added the demo project, so that an example with good code coverage is available
 * Unit tests require version 0.5.2 of the [GHUnit framework for iOS](https://github.com/gabriel/gh-unit) to be installed under `/Developer/Frameworks/GHUnitIOS/0.5.2/GHUnitIOS.framework`

 #### Writing code